aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Utility.md

 ##### bool ramNodeFinder::findOne(ramNode &node)

-Returns true if ramActorManager has ramNodeArray whose name is same to ramNodeFinder::name, and the ramNodeArray has node which has id same to ramNodeFinder::index.
+Returns true if ramActorManager has ramNodeArray whose name is the same as ramNodeFinder::name, and the ramNodeArray has a node which has the same id as ramNodeFinder::index.
-If it's true, search result node is set to `ramNode &node`.
+If this is true, the search result node is set to `ramNode &node`.

 ---

 ##### vector<ramNode> findAll()

-Return all nodes which matches to target name and target joint id.
+Return all nodes which matches the target name and target joint id.

 ---

 ##### vector<ramNode> findByID()

-Return all nodes which matches to target joint id.
+Return all nodes which matches the target joint id.

 ---